Popular South Fork American River Rafting Trips

 Disadvantages: Access Fees at both ends of the trip

 Take-out: Henningsen-Lotus Park

-This full-day adventure is long, but it moves quickly due to the steady descent and swift current of the South Fork of the American River.
+This full-day adventure is long, but it moves quickly due to the steady descent and swift current of the South Fork of the American River (note: reduced flows after July may extend the duration of your trip).
 The day begins with the exciting rapids on the Chili Bar Section, including Meatgrinder, Sluice Box, and Troublemaker.
 Troublemaker warrants caution as it can become a Class IV rapid at higher water levels.